 Hi, I’m Dillon.
 I am currently Assistant Professor of Geography at the University of Maryland, Baltimore County and have lived in Baltimore city since 2017.

 There’s just too much spam for a contact form, so the best way to get a hold of me is through email (dillon m umbc dot edu) or twitter (@dillonm).

 I’ve always been interested in technology and cities.
 I’ve lived in 8 cities across 3 continents.
-During high school, I got an opportunity to work on the software side of the Microsoft Keyboards and Mice team in Redmond, Washington.
+During high school, I got an opportunity to work on the software side of the Microsoft Keyboards and Mice team in Redmond, Washington where I got my first formal training in programming.
 After high school, I earned a Bachelor’s degree in Computer Science from Georgia Tech in Atlanta, Georgia taking a brief break to work on Microsoft’s .NET Framework in Dublin, Ireland.
 I then moved to Austin, Texas and worked on the eCommerce Team at National Instruments.
 In 2009, I moved with my wife to Portland, Oregon to begin graduate school in Urban Studies at Portland State University where I was a Research Associate at City Observatory.

 And it’s Mah-moo-dee.
 Think of how you start to say “map” (rather than mop / MAUP) when you say “Mah.”
 There’s no hard “k” sound in the name.